Edgeberry/.github/profile/README.md

 unique solutions.
 Aimed at fast and lean develop-and-deploy iterations, Edgeberry simplifies the process of bridging the physical world with the digital realm.

-- The **Baseboard** is the hardware component that connects all Edgeberry's components to the Raspberry Pi.
-It has a robust power supply, status indicators and a unique identifier for cloud connectivity.
+- The **Baseboard** is the hardware component that connects all Edgeberry's components to the Raspberry Pi, providing it with a robust power supply, status indicators and a unique identifier for cloud connectivity.
-- The **Enclosure** protects the system from the environmental challenges of the real world.
+- The **Enclosure** shields the system from real-world environmental challenges.
 - The **Hardware Cartridges** are the application-specific hardware modules, with a design template available in KiCad EDA.
 - The **Dashboard** is an online Device Management Dashboard for remotely managing your Edgeberry-based devices.

-Edgeberry is fully open-source, **built on open-source products** (e.g. Raspberry Pi, GNU/Linux) and **designed with open-source tools**
-(e.g. KiCad EDA, FreeCAD), embodying the open-source ethos of freedom and democratizing the transformative potential of IoT technology.
+Edgeberry is fully **open-source**, leveraging open platforms like Raspberry Pi and GNU/Linux and designed with open tools such as KiCad EDA and FreeCAD, embodying the ethos of freedom and democratizing IoT technology.

 <br clear="right"/>
 <h2>Getting started</h2>